Loading

 Digitization project (2011–2016)

-In partnership with Google, the Museum of Jerusalem is working to photograph the Dead Sea Scrolls and make them available to the public digitally, although not placing the images in the public domain.
+In partnership with Google, the Museum of Jerusalem is working to photograph the Dead Sea Scrolls and make them available to the public digitally, albeit not in the public domain.
 The lead photographer of the project, Ardon Bar-Hama, and his team are utilizing the Alpa 12 MAX camera accompanied with a Leaf Aptus-II back to produce ultra-high resolution digital images of the scrolls and fragments.
 With photos taken at 1,200 megapixels, the results are digital images that can be used to distinguish details that are invisible to the naked eye.
 In order to minimize damage to the scrolls and fragments, photographers are using a 1/4000th of a second exposure time and UV-protected flash tubes.
 The digital photography project was estimated in 2011 to cost 3.5 million U.S. dollars.

 Scholarly examination